-In parallel to the cycle-by-cycle sensing of the CS pin, another comparator with a reduced LEB (t{BCS}) and a threshold of 1.2 V is able to sense winding short-circuit and immediately shut down the controller.
-Depending on the version, this additional protection is either latched or auto-recovery, according to the overload protection behavior.
+In parallel to the cycle-by-cycle sensing of the CS pin, another comparator with a reduced LEB (t{BCS}) and a threshold of 1.2 V is able to sense winding short-circuit and immediately stop the controller.
+This additional protection is also auto-recovery.

-Figure 38.
-Auto-Recovery Short-Circuit Protection on B and D Versions
+Figure 34.
+Auto-Recovery Overload Protection Chronograms